 The fortress complex includes vast gardens, large fortifications, ponds, canals, fountains, and more.
 It seems like a perfect harmony between nature and people.
 The surrounding jungles have been around for thousands of years.

 The main entrance to the famous rock fortress is located on the north side of the rock.
-Even though the upper part of the huge stone lion body was destroyed, the feet have survived to this date.
+The upper parts of the stone lion’s body were destroyed, but its feet have survived to this day.

 You can find many artworks and frescoes on the western wall of Sigiriya which have survived till this day.
-One of the most amazing features of Sigiriya is its Mirror wall. this wall dated back to the 8th century and was painted with poems and scribblings written by the visitors of Sigiriya.
+One of the most amazing features of Sigiriya is its Mirror wall.
+This wall dated back to the 8th century.
+There were poems and scribblings written by visitors to Sigiriya on the wall.

 Spend a lot of time in the gardens.
 There are a lot of photo opportunities which are missed by a lot of tourists.
 There are acres of gardens that many people explore along with the climb to the rock.